-(1) $$\Delta p_t = a{\geq 0}^f \Delta p{t+1}^e + a{\geq 0}^b \Delta p{t-1} + b{\geq 0} w s_t,$$ where $\Delta p{t+1}^e$ is expected inflation one period ahead, conditional on the information available in period t-1.
-Lower case letters indicate that the variable is measured in logs.
-The 'pure' NPC is specified without the lagged inflation term ( $a^b = 0$ ).
-In the case of the pure NPC, Roberts (1995) has shown that several New Keynesian models with rational expectations have (1) as a common representation - including the models of staggered contracts developed by Taylor (1979, 1980) and Calvo (1983), and the quadratic price adjustment cost model of Rotemberg (1982).
+(1) $$\Delta p_t = a_t^f \Delta p{t+1}^e + a{\geq 0}^b \Delta p{t-1} + b{\geq 0} w s_t,$$ where Δp{t+1}^e is expected inflation one period ahead, conditional on the information available in period t-1.3 Lower case letters indicate that the variable is measured in logs, and the third variable in (1) is the logarithm of the wage-share, ws, which is the preferred operational definition of firms' marginal costs of production.4.

+The 'pure' NPC is specified without the lagged inflation term $(a^b = 0)$.
+In the case of the pure NPC, Roberts (1995) has shown that several New Keynesian models with rational expectations have (1) as a common representation - including the models of staggered contracts developed by Taylor (1979, 1980)5 and Calvo (1983), and the quadratic price adjustment cost model of Rotemberg (1982).
 The rationale for allowing $a^b > 0$ is that the theory applies to a (significant) portion of price adjustments in period t, but not to all.
 Hence, in each period, a share of the overall rate of inflation is determined by last period's rate of inflation, for example because of backward-looking expectations.
-The third variable in (1) is the logarithm of the wage-share, ws, which is the preferred operational definition of firms' marginal costs of production.

-The main references supporting the NPC are the articles by GG and GGL mentioned in the introduction who find that the typical NPC estimation gives the following results:
+The main references supporting the NPC are the articles by GG and GGL mentioned above who find that the typical NPC estimation gives the following results:

 - 1. The two null hypotheses of $a^f = 0$ and $a^b = 0$ are firmly rejected both individually and jointly. - 2.
 The hypothesis of $a^f + a^b = 1$ is typically not rejected at conventional levels of significance, although the estimated sum is usually a little less than one. - 3.
-The estimated value of $a^f$ is larger than $a^b$ , hence forward-looking behavior is dominant. $a^b$ is usually estimated in the range of 0.2 to 0.6. - 4.
-When real marginal costs are provided by the wage share, the coefficient b is positive and significantly different from zero at conventional levels of significance.
+The estimated value of a^f is larger than a^b , hence forward-looking behavior is dominant. a^b is usually estimated in the range of 0.2 to 0.6. - 4.
+When real marginal costs are proxied by the wage share, the coefficient b is positive and significantly different from zero at conventional levels of significance.